filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Rationale

+Current PoRep is interactive and it is composed by two steps: PreCommit and ProveCommit.
+At PreCommit SP puts down a collateral (PCD) and wait 150 epochs in order to receive a challenge seed from the chain which enables the ProveCommit step.

+A first step to mitigate the waiting time downsides was the introduction of Synthetic PoRep (See [FIP-0059](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md)), which that reduces the size of the temporary data stored between PreCommit and ProveCommit.

+NI-PoRep is the step forward, indeed it completely removes on-chain interaction (ie, the waiting time) and the need of PCD by allowing SP to locally generate challenges instead of using on-chain randomness.
-NI-PoRep represents the ultimate PoRep optimization which has little downside with respect to the status quo.
-It allows to remove `PreCommit` (and thus PreCommit Deposit), at the cost of augmenting C2 costs (which would result in a limited cost increase looking at onboarding costs as a whole.
-More details in [Discussion #854](https://github.com/filecoin-project/FIPs/discussions/854)).
+NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs (which would result in a limited cost increase looking at onboarding costs as a whole).
+Indeed, NI-PoRep requires 12.8x more PoRep Challenges, this translates into an 12,8x Snark proving overhead.
+We analyzed how this snark computation overhead affects overall costs.
+The conclusion is that considering PC1+PC2+C1+C2 and storage costs (i.e. not considering maintenance costs), a 128 bits of security NI-PoRep sector is 5% more expensive overall than a Interactive PoRep sector when sector duration is 3y.
+See full analysis [here](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md).

-We considered lower level of security (like 80 bits) but we are convinced that 128 is the best long term option.

 ## Backwards Compatibility